geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 10. In the **SharePoint** window that appears, select the **SharePoint** connection that is listed (this displays the administrator’s email associated with the SharePoint connection).

 11. A **Connect to a SharePoint site** window opens on the right side of the screen that lists the available SharePoint sites at the bottom of the window.
-Select **IT services** **– https://m365xZZZZZZ.sharepoint.com/sites/ITServices** (where ZZZZZZ is your tenant suffix ID provided by your lab hosting provider).
+Select **IT services** **– https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

 12. In the **Choose a list** window, you must select the SharePoint list for this site that you want to use as the data source for this app.
 Select the check box next **Service Desk Requests** and then select **Connect** on the bottom of the screen.
 ‎